Monchu3910/CODSOFT67/README.md

 # CODSOFT
-it is aweb development internship
+it is a web development internship